fonsecajr/Projects/README.md

 Photogrametry Studies

-**AliceVision_Photogrametry.ipynb**	is the AliceVision aplication for in cloud GPU Photogrametry studies.
+**AliceVision_Photogrametry.ipynb**	is the AliceVision aplication for in-cloud GPU Photogrametry studies.

+**PIFuHD_Demo.ipynb** is the Facebook application for in-cloud GPU Photogrametry studies.

 Mathematics Studies